korsakowii/DifferentialMethylationAnalysis/README.md

 # DifferentialMethylationAnalysis
-Differential Methylation Analysis with R packages
+Differential Methylation Analysis in Colon Tissue with R